-The total in Federal funding that Salem expects to receive for FY12 includes \$1,042,096 in CDBG entitlement funds.
-However, as of this date, we have not received notification of the exact amount of our formula funding.
-Should this amount change, the City will issue a new Application for Federal Funding.
-Additional funds include an estimated \$181,248 in HOME funds and an estimated \$120,000 in program income.
+The total in Federal funding that Salem expects to receive for FY13 includes \$903,833 in CDBG entitlement funds (approximately 13 1⁄4% less than FY12).
+Additional funds include an estimated \$102,250 in HOME funds (approximately 431⁄2% less than FY12) and an estimated \$120,000 in program income.
 In addition to these resources, many activities leverage funding from other sources to maximize the impact of the federal dollars the city receives.
-Sources may include, but are not limited to, homebuyer matching funds and mortgages, Get The Lead Out funds, private donations, lender financing, Essex National Heritage Commission matching grant funds, Urban Self-Help funds, Environmental Protection Agency funds, State Seaport Advisory Council, Massachusetts Historical Commission Low-Income Housing Tax Credits and other State or Federal programs.
+Sources may include, but are not limited to, homebuyer matching funds and mortgages, Get The Lead Out funds, private donations, lender financing, Essex National Heritage Commission matching grant funds, Parkland Acquisitions and Renovations for Communities (PARC) funds, Environmental Protection Agency funds, Public Works Economic Development (PWED) grant from MassDOT, State Seaport Advisory Council, Massachusetts Historical Commission, National Park Service, Low-Income Housing Tax Credits and other State or Federal programs, as well as local Capital Improvement Program funds.